AEADataEditor/docker-stata/README.md

 ## Publish the image

-The resulting docker image can be uploaded to [Docker Hub](https://hub.docker.com/), if desired, Find the image ID, this will also have been the output of the `docker build` command.
+The resulting docker image can be uploaded to [Docker Hub](https://hub.docker.com/), if desired, or any other of the container registries.
+Find the image ID, this will also have been the output of the `docker build` command.

 ```
 ...